kgajjar44/zhininghjl.github.io/docs/README.md

 ?> Bookworm is an Android application that provides services to track the physical borrowing and exchange status of personal books or media.

-* Contributed to a reliable and scalable native Android application by writing robust code using Java, Android Studio, and Android SDK, frequently utilizing object-oriented programming concepts.
+* Contributed to a reliable and scalable native Android application by writing robust code using Java, Android Studio, and Android SDK, following object oriented programming best practise.
-* Built a fast uptime NoSQL database using Firestore cloud.
+* Designed and built a fast uptime NoSQL database using Firestore cloud.
 * Improved application performance by reducing 30% of the application size, fixing 20+ bugs and optimizing codebase.
-* Led UI design and developed a user-centered interface by prototyping solution and styling elements using xml.
+* Led UI design and developed a user friendly interface by prototyping solution and styling elements using XML.
 * Performed unit testing with JUnit and intent testing with Robotium.

 ---